 Among the assets of the C.C.
 Stern Type Foundry is the one-of-a-kind set of matrices for Jim Rimmer’s Stern typeface.
 These matrices, designed and engraved by the legendary type designer Jim Rimmer in 2008 in honor of his friend C. Christopher Stern, and released simultaneously in a digital form by P22 Type Foundry, were entrusted to the C.C.
 Stern Type Foundry.
 Jim also bequeathed a case of Stern that he personally cast before his death in early 2010.
 One of the goals of our organization is to cast additional fonts of Stern that can be used for a variety of programs focused on typography, printing and book arts education.

 Portland’s Typecasting Heritage Project

 In 2011, we began to interview individuals from the NW printing industry, asking them questions about their work experiences, technology, and work places.
 We interviewed a number of retired type casters and printers from well respected local commercial craft printers that trained and employed the most highly skilled practitioners of the trade.
 Participants represent the highest caliber of craftspeople, and many are of advancing age.
 From their stories we will begin to construct a historical record that is multifaceted and allow us to distribute this information to others.
 In future years we hope to expand this programming to those outside of the region in order to document the experiences of the last generation who were trained on this equipment and became masters of the craft of typecasting in the course of their everyday jobs.
 We intend for this work to be a bridge from the past to the future of this craft, to give voice to the machines and artifacts that make up the type foundry.
-Read excerpts from histories or tell us your story.
+Read biographies from histories or tell us your story.